kripanshu-singh/Blogify/README.md

 ### `My Journey with MERN:`

-WordWave demonstrates my hands-on experience with the full MERN stack.
+Blogify demonstrates my hands-on experience with the full MERN stack.
 I implemented user registration and authentication using industry best practices for secure user onboarding and access control.
 Additionally, I ensured secure session management through proper token storage and handling, guaranteeing a seamless user experience.
 Furthermore, I leveraged Cloudinary's cloud storage capabilities for efficient media management, allowing for scalable user avatar and thumbnail storage.
 Finally, deploying the backend on **Render.com** and the frontend on `Netlify`.com showcases my ability to deploy applications across various platforms, ensuring accessibility and readiness for production environments.

-**Be prepared to delve deeper and explore the functionalities of WordWave!**
+**Be prepared to delve deeper and explore the functionalities of Blogify!**